📿 Monk Chat in Chiang Mai Complete Guide: What to Know

 Monk Chat Etiquettes

-Women are allowed to participate in monk chats, but need to make sure to never touch a monk as it goes against their vows.
+Women are allowed to participate in monk chats but need to make sure never to touch a monk as it goes against their vows.

 Monks are not allowed to have any physical contact with women.

-As mentioned above, monk chats are free, but if you spend a decent amount of time having an enjoyable conversation, consider leaving a donation as monks do not make money and only use what they’re offered.
+As mentioned above, monk chats are free, but if you spend a decent amount of time having an enjoyable conversation, consider leaving a donation, as monks do not make money and only use what they’re offered.

 Ideally, donations should be in the local currency, Thai baht.